Healthdirect Free Australian health advice you can count on.

 LOOKING FOR A MEDICINE? — Search for specific generic or brand-name medications and learn how to take your medicines safely.

-If you are experiencing unexpected withdrawal symptoms or feel as though the opioid-reduction (or, tapering) plan is not going well, see your doctor as soon as possible.
-Opioid withdrawal can be uncomfortable and challenging at times; your prescribing doctor will provide you with strategies to reduce these effects.
-They can help you find additional support if you're worried or overwhelmed.
+If you are feeling unwell with withdrawal symptoms, or if you feel that your tapering plan is not going well, see your doctor as soon as possible.
+They can provide you with strategies to reduce these effects.
+They can also help you find support if you're worried or overwhelmed.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Pain Question Planner to prepare for your doctor’s appointment.